sourabhpatidar100/quicksort/README.md

 # quicksort
-quicksort with pivot as first element
+quicksort with pivot as last element